 Coast to Coast Cleaning Facilities

 Astro Pak is home to the largest and most advanced contract precision cleaning facilities in the United States.
-Our southern California facility houses AS9100 / ISO certified Class 5 & 6 (FED STD Class 100 & 1,000) cleanrooms and labs.
-The highlight of this facility is the 21,222 cubic ft Large Component cleanroom featuring a 26’W x 15’H high-speed roll up door, 18ft ceilings and a two-ton overhead bridge crane to accommodate hardware that is too large for most traditional cleanrooms.
+Our southern California facility houses ISO 14644-1 certified Class 5 & 6 (FED STD Class 100 & 1,000) lab and cleanrooms.
+The highlight of this facility is the 21,222 cubic ft Large Component Cleanroom featuring a 26’W x 15’H high-speed roll up door, 18ft ceilings and a two-ton overhead bridge crane to accommodate hardware that is too large for most traditional cleanrooms.

-Now open, Astro Pak’s new Florida facility resides just outside of the Kennedy Space Center.
-This newly renovated 38,000 square foot facility features a 15’x15’ enclosed tower (70’ vertical) which enables the processing of hoses up to 60’ in length.
-Adjacent to ISO 7 & 6 (FED STD Class 1,000 & 10,000) cleanrooms and labs is a shop area with a four-ton bridge crane and expanded hydrostatic, hydraulic and pneumatic testing capabilities.
+Located just outside of the Kennedy Space Center, Astro Pak’s 38,000 square foot facility in Titusville, FL features a 15’x15’ enclosed tower (70’ vertical) which enables the processing of hoses up to 60’ in length.
+Adjacent to the ISO 14644-1 certified Class 6 & 7 (FED STD Class 1,000 & 10,000) lab and cleanroom is a shop area with a four-ton bridge crane and expanded hydrostatic, hydraulic and pneumatic testing capabilities.
+Both Cleanroom Services locations maintain AS9100 certified Quality Management Systems.

 On-Site Precision Cleaning Services